Pumpkin and Dried Apricot Pastry Filling for Winter

 Step 12:

-Arrange the filling for baking in jars and tighten the lids.
-Turn over and wrap the jars with a towel.
-Leave to cool completely.
-Then store in a cool place.
+Spoon the filling into the jars and screw on the lids.
+Turn them upside down and wrap them in a towel.
+Leave until completely cool, then store in a cool place.

 Caloric content of the products possible in the composition of the dish